Are you looking for the best things to do in Monopoli, Italy for an upcoming trip? Keep reading if so!

 Il Bastione del Molino is set slightly lower than the more modern part of the city and includes several canons from the time that would have been used to fire upon any advancing troops or pirates.

-If you enter the fort from the old town, you can walk amongst the canons that defended the city.
+If you enter the fort from the old town, you can walk among the canons that defended the city.

-Even though the site is relatively small and will only take a few minutes time, it really provides a fascinating insight into just how much old Monopoli needed to protect itself.
+Even though the site is relatively small and will only take a few minutes, it provides a fascinating insight into just how much old Monopoli needed to protect itself.

 You can find Il Bastione del Molino at Via Mulini in Monopoli.